 High profile organisations like; Kodak, Enron, Barings Bank and the UK charity Kids Company, are amongst the cautionary tales of failed business resilience.
 Meanwhile, the organisations who have operated successfully for hundreds of years such as; Twinings, Cambridge University Press, Du Pont and Harper Collins are amongst the proven, ‘safe harbours’ of business resilience.

-Traditionally, various members of the senior team have overseen different aspects of business resilience.
+Traditionally, various members of the senior executive team have overseen different aspects of business resilience.
 The CFO typically oversees treasury & investments resilience, cashflow management, long term financial plans and internal controls.
 The COO typically oversees customer relations, risk registers, physical security and business continuity plans.
 The CIO/CTO typically oversees data and digital systems security and storage.
 The Chief People Officer typically oversees recruitment, talent management and workforce resilience, along with various line managers.
 But are there gaps?
 Is there a cohesive resilience framework?
-Is business resilience reviewed for different future scenarios?
-Who looks at funder, supplier and customer resilience and considers how they might bolster inhouse resilience?
+Is business resilience explicitly being reviewed for different future scenarios?
+Who assesses at funder, supplier and customer resilience and considers how their resilience might bolster inhouse business resilience?

 About sleicest-consulting